Lerner Newspapers: Beginnings

 Leo Lerner (1907–1965) founded his namesake chain in 1926 with the Lincoln-Belmont Booster, turning it from a shopper to a complete newspaper.

-From 1924-28, Lerner worked in editorial positions on the Morton Grove News, the North Side Sunday Citizen and the Lincoln Belmont Booster.
+From 1924 to 1928, Lerner worked in editorial positions on the Morton Grove News, the North Side Sunday Citizen and the Lincoln Belmont Booster.
 He then became a partner of A. O. Caplan in the management of the sixteen Myers Newspapers, with a combined circulation of 219,000.

 During World War II, Lerner instructed his staff to concentrate on local news with the statement "a fistfight on Clark Street is more important to our readers than a war in Europe."

 By 1958, Lerner was president of a growing group of newspapers, including the Myers Publishing Co., the Lincoln Belmont Publishing Co., the Times Home Newspapers (J. L. Johnson Publishing Co.) and the Neighbor Press of Chicago.

 Lerner's son Louis A. Lerner served as assistant to the publisher of Lerner Home Newspapers and an account executive for Times Home Newspapers from 1959 to 1962.
 He became executive vice president of Lerner Home Newspapers in 1962 and publisher in 1969.